 Companies are also sharing consumer product stories and events.

-For example look at LG Signature and LG Electronics.
-When LG shares their signature products on LinkedIn this does not affect Businesses and purchase and procurement offices only -it also affects consumers.
+For example, look at LG Signature and LG Electronics.
+When LG shares its signature products on LinkedIn this does not affect Businesses and purchase and procurement offices only -it also affects consumers.
 At the end of the day we are all consumers of some white goods or another for example and what we see will affect our buying decision when it comes to decision time.